michelderu/starship-enterprise/README.md

 # Starship Enterprise IOT Demo
-Welcome at the Starship Enterprise Fleet!
-You're the Safety Manager responsible for the safety of all personnel.
+Welcome to the Starship Enterprise Fleet!
+And congratulations, you're the Safety Manager responsible for the safety of all personnel.
 The single most important safety issue is the quality of oxygen.
 No oxygen == No people!
 In order to maximise safety on each ship an extensive monitoring system has been implemented by you for life support.
 This monitoring system takes information from thousands of systems and stores it securely in a scalable Cassandra architecture.
 Cassandra has been choosen because of it's zero-downtime capabilities and it's lightning fast write operations allowing for secure storage of all measurements of all IOT sensors.

 ## Components in the demo
 ### Database
 The database being used is deployed on the Astra SaaS offering because of:
-- No Ops
+- No Ops, just use it in a serverless fashion!
 - Cloud native
 - Zero lock-in
 - Global (Universal in our case!) scale